nt-williams/catfun/README.md

 install.packages("catfun")
 ```

-The version can be installed from github using:
+The development version can be installed from github using:

 ``` r
 devtools::install_github("nt-williams/catfun")